 Once you have configured at least one of APNS or GCM, you can send push notifications from your agency console.
 Your client can also send push notifications from their client portal if you have enabled this for them.

 To send a push notification from your agency console, click on the app and then select Push from the left menu.
 Click the primary action button to display the Compose Push Notification wizard that will walk you through four simple steps to sending a push notification.

-First, choose who you want to send the notification to.
-Either send to all installs subscribed to receive push notifications or target a specific segment, channel and/or geofence.
+First, choose the audience that you want to send the push notification to.
+You can send a broadcast to all installs subscribed to receive push notifications or target a specific segment, channel and/or geofence.
 As you select a segment, a channel and/or geofence(s), the wizard will tell you how many users will be targeted.

 To send the notification to an audience segment, toggle 'Limit to segment' and select the segment from the drop-down list.

 To send the notification to installs subscribed to a channel, toggle 'Limit to channel' and select the channel from the drop-down list.

 To send the notification to installs in a geofence, toggle 'Limit to geofence' and choose one of the following options, depending which geofence(s) you want to target.